Gibbs College: Gibb's son takes over business

-To set it apart from other secretarial schools of the era, the Gibbs school was marketed as selecting only women of a high socioeconomic status, making them highly appealing to young women from elite backgrounds.
-Gibbs distinguished her schools from her competitors, and she did so by offering courses in dressing appropriately, serving tea, and other social refinements.
+Some notable graduates from the program were Jean Drewes, who worked for the Duke and Dutchess of Windsor.
+Actress Loretta Swit graduated in 1957 and Marilyn Monroe's New York makeup artist, Marie Irvine, were graduates who transitioned into the film industry.
+A 1942 graduate, Ethel Bent Walsh, became the first acting chairwoman of the Equal Employment Opportunities Commission.

+Acquisition by Macmillan and other corporations

 With the rise of feminism in the 1960s and 1970s secretarial schools began to fade.
 The decline of the Gibbs school as an elite option for women was the result of its own gender-based marketing tactics.
-In 1968, the Gibbs family sold the schools to corporate buyers, who worked to transition the schools' identity.
+In 1968, James Gordon Gibbs and they Gibbs family sold the schools to the Macmillan Inc., who worked to transition the schools' identity.
+James Gordon's wife, Blanche Gibbs, became president of the schools until 1970.
+In 1970, there was an incident at the New York campus where women's liberation activists rallied against the school.
 After being sold, it specialized in education in industries such as graphical design, business administration, computer technology, criminal justice, and medical assistants.

+The school network continued to expand in the 1970s and 1980s to include seven additional locations in Long Island, NY (1971); 142 East Avenue in Norwalk, CT (1973); Philadelphia, PA (1977); Rockville, MD (1983); Valley Forge, PA (1983); Tysons, VA (1984); and Piscataway, NJ (1984).
+The schools also offered additional programing, such as hotel and restaurant management, computer network operation, and visual communication programs.

+In 1989 Macmillan sold the school system to Phillips Colleges, Inc. who then resold them to K-III Communications Corporation in 1994.
+In 1997 the schools were bought by Career Education Corporation.
+The Career Education Corporation added new programs in graphic arts, visual communication, and animation and offered associate degree programs.
+In 1999, the New Jersey branch moved and became Gibbs College under the New Jersey Commission on Higher Education.

+Closure

+In the fall of 2006, the Illinois-based Career Education Corporation announced that the entire Gibbs College division was being put up for sale.
 In January 2007, the New York State Education Department reported deficiencies at the Katharine Gibbs New York campus.
 The problems related to faculty qualifications and remedial course offerings.
 New enrollment was limited and the Education Department stated it would close the college if improvements were not made.